codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 - Change styles of a specific element
 - Add event listeners to interact with user

-Lastly, JavaScript also allows us to command the browser as we can do with mouse and even more:
+Lastly, JavaScript also allows us to interact with web browser window as we can do with mouse/keyboard and even more:

 - Close window or open a new one
 - Resize or move the window around user's screen